cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 ## Step 4 : Spring Boot @Transactional

 So let's update our code to demonstrate Spring Boot's approach to container managed transactions.
-The @Transactional annotation can be used at the class or method level.
-For more information on CICS UOW in Liberty see [Using Java Transactions in CICS Liberty to coordinate JDBC updates](https://developer.ibm.com/cics/2017/02/01/using-java-transactions-in-cics-liberty-to-coordinate-jdbc-updates/)
+The `@Transactional` annotation can be used at the class or method level.

-The advantage of the @Transactional annotation over Bean Managed Transactions is that you do not explicitly have to code begin() and commit() to demark the transaction.
-Instead you call a class or method that has the @Transactional annotation on it.
+The advantage of the `@Transactional` annotation over Bean Managed Transactions is that you do not explicitly have to code `begin()` and `commit()` to demark the transaction.
+Instead you call a class or method that has the `@Transactional` annotation on it.
 Spring Boot, by virtue of integration with Liberty's transaction manager, then co-ordinates the transaction with both Liberty and the CICS UOW.

-So let us create our new class to demonstrate Spring Container Managed Transactions - SpringTransactional.java
+So let us create our new class to demonstrate Spring Container Managed Transactions - `SpringTransactional.java`.

-In this example we write text to the CICS TSQ and then either commit or rollback the transaction.
-If the text contains the word 'rollback' we throw an Unchecked Exception to force rollback, otherwise the transaction is committed.

-Note that by default Spring Framework's transaction infrastructure only marks a transaction for rollback if it detects an unchecked exception.
-JCICS exceptions, such as a CICSConditionException are checked.
-In order to rollback for all exceptions (including the CICS checked exceptions) we can override the default behaviour with an explicit setting on the annotation as shown: @Transactional(rollbackFor=Exception.class).

-Cut and Paste into a new class 'SpringTransactional.java'

 ```java
 package com.ibm.cicsdev.springboot.transactions;